girishji/devdocs.vim/README.md

 g:DevdocsOptionsSet({format: {use_terminal_width: false}, height: 30})
 ```

-If you installed documentation for multiple languages you can set `slugs` list to limit search to specific
+If you installed documentation for multiple languages you can set `slugs` list to limit the fuzzy search to specific
-documentation trees only.
-Further, you can also use the `filetype` event of `autocmd` to set a
+documentation trees.
+Further, you can use the `filetype` event of `autocmd` to set a
 list of slugs based on the filetype you are working on.

 ```